I-2-0-60.Good Cause for Late Filing

 If good cause does not exist, then the request for hearing should be dismissed as the ALJ has no jurisdiction.
 See HALLEX I-2-4-15.

-If good cause is found by the ALJ, the case will be returned to Master Docket for further processing.
+If the ALJ finds that the claimant had good cause for his or her untimely filing, the case will be returned to Master Docket for further processing.